John Macleod (songwriter)

-John Macleod (sometimes spelled McLeod) is a Canadian-born English songwriter and musician. he co-wrote the hits "Baby, Now That I've Found You" for The Foundations, "Let the Heartaches Begin for Long John Baldry, "Heaven Knows I'm Missing Him Now" and many more.
+John Macleod (sometimes spelled McLeod) is a Canadian-born English songwriter and musician.
+He co-wrote the hits "Baby, Now That I've Found You" for The Foundations, "Let the Heartaches Begin for Long John Baldry, and "Heaven Knows I'm Missing Him Now", amongst others.

 Background

 John Macleod was born in or around 1926.

 Macleod moved to Britain in the 1940s, and lived in the Halifax area with his wife before moving to Brighton.
 In the 1950s, he was a member of the vocal group the Maple Leaf Four, with his brother, baritone Norman, Alan Harvey as tenor and Joe Melia (stagename Joe Ross) as second tenor.
 The group made regular appearances on British TV, and released at least two albums, Home on the Range and Old Familiar Favourites.

 In the early 1970s, Macleod presented a series of easy listening instrumental albums comprising cover versions of chart hits, on the Pye label.
 In 1975 he worked again with his brother Norman, and brother-in-law actor Bill Pertwee, on the music for the Dad's Army stage show, producing an EMI single "Get Out And Get Under The Moon", and writing the B-side number "Hooligans!" – after Bill Pertwee's character Warden Hodge's catch phrase.